tidyverse/tidyverse.org/content/blog/plumber2-0-1-0/index.md

 </div>

 Above we set up a datastore based on an R environment.
 This is of course not a scalable solution but is easy to use for trying things out.
 The `api_datastore()` most importantly takes a driver argument which is a storr compliant driver, as well as a number of other configurations that all have sensible defaults.
 After activating the datastore a new argument will be available in the handlers (the name defaults to `datastore` but can be changed).
-This argument contains two list-like elements: `global` and `session`.
+This argument contains two elements: `global` and `session`.
 Both of these are list-like interfaces to the underlying datastore and allows you to read and write data, either to the global store or one scoped to the current session.

 ### Security